 These burritos are easy to customize!
 Try one of these simple variations.

-- Protein – You can swap the ham with any breakfast protein!
+- Use a different protein – You can swap the ham with any breakfast protein!
 Try crispy bacon, ground sausage, chorizo, black beans, pinto beans., or sausage patties.
 Just make sure the protein is cooked before you roll it inside the burrito.

-- Potatoes – Feel free to swap the roasted potatoes with any version of crispy potatoes!
+- Swap the potatoes – Feel free to swap the roasted potatoes with any version of crispy potatoes!
 French fries, tater tots, and crispy hash browns are all fair game!

-- Veggies – Sneak is some veggies!
+- Add your favorite veggies – Sneak is some veggies!
 Try sauteed bell peppers, onions, sweet potatoes, mushrooms, or spinach.

-- Beans – Add drained pinto or black beans.
+- Try a bean for a new texture and flavor – Add drained pinto or black beans.

-- Heat – Add green chiles or minced jalapenos for some heat!
+- Make it spicy – Add green chiles or minced jalapenos for some heat!

-- Reheat: Unwrap the thawed burrito.
-Microwave cooked burrito for 1.5 minutes, or air-fry for 4 minutes.
-To cook an uncooked thawed burrito, follow the cooking directions above.
+The best way to reheat these breakfast burritos is to unwrap them and microwave a cooked burrito for 1.5 minutes, or air-fry for 4 minutes.
+To cook an uncooked and thawed burrito, follow the cooking directions above.
 You may also air-fry a thawed burrito for 8 minutes at 370°F.

 A breakfast burrito is made of a flour tortilla rolled around common breakfast staples to make a burrito.
 Typically, they contain scrambled eggs and some form of breakfast meat like ham, bacon, or sausage.
 Veggies and salsa are optional, but often included too!